-Rejecting a friend request on Facebook or a follow request on Twitter can seem like a digital slap in the face—but it’s also something that Michelle Dawson encourages her staff to make a regular habit.
-“Our policy says that no staff member should be contacting any student under age 18 via social media,” says Dawson, who co-directs The Academy of Dance by Lori in Pittsburgh.
-“We ask them to direct their students to the studio’s Facebook page that everyone can friend.”
+1. "Our policy says that no staff member should be contacting any student under age 18 via social media," says Michelle Dawson of The Academy of Dance by Lori in Pittsburgh.
+"We ask them to direct their students to the studio's Facebook page that everyone can 'like.'"

-Sampson-Dalena worries more about what her students are posting, so she has her teams sign a code of ethics at the start of their season.
-“It says they will not post anything inappropriate, demeaning or provocative online, especially if they’re wearing Dance Studio of Fresno swag,” she says.
-“I’ve only had to call in a dancer once to ask if she was prepared for me to show her parents what she’d posted.
-It became a teaching moment about how the outside world, including future employers, will see her.”
+2. Sue Sampson-Dalena of Dance Studio of Fresno in California, asks her competition team dancers to sign a code of ethics at the start of their season.
+"It says they will not post anything inappropriate, demeaning or provocative online, especially if they're wearing Dance Studio of Fresno swag," she says.
+"I've only had to call in a dancer once to ask if she was prepared for me to show her parents what she'd posted.
+It became a teaching moment about how the outside world, including future employers, will see her."

-For Ahmad, students or staff posting video of studio choreography is another big no-no. “We make it clear that’s material owned by the studio,” he says.
-Studio owners may also want to remind students—and their smartphone-wielding parents—to ask permission of those being photographed or recorded before posting online.
-While not technically illegal, posting without permission can cause unnecessary upset.
-Dawson sets a privacy-keeping example by leaving students’ last names off any posts by the studio.
-DT
+4. Students or staff posting video of studio choreography is another big no-no. "We make it clear that's material owned by the studio," Ahmad says.
+Dawson sets a privacy-keeping example by leaving students' last names off any posts by the studio.